timetre/markdown-cv/index.md

 - Enhancing & developing the payment and billing platform of Blablacar
 - Working on the unified observability, SLI/SLO/SLA, in close collaboration with the ops team
-- Redesigning the entire monetization brick out of the monolyth
+- Redesigning the entire monetization brick out of the monolith
 - Leading the way towards the Russian monetization
 - Bus payment re-integration
 - As a scrum master: drive most of our agile rituals like retrospectives, sprint plannings, groomings